 - many people believe the proposed alignment is not a useful connection for walkers and cyclists, with approximately 28% of people supporting this alignment.

-Following feedback received during the initial phase of engagement, Council will undertake further consultation on the Bellbowrie green bridge in mid-2020.
-This targeted consultation will take place specifically for the Bellbowrie green bridge and will provide another opportunity for the community to have their say before Council determines the next steps for the project.
+Following feedback received during the initial consultation phase, further targeted consultation is now being undertaken specifically on the Bellbowrie green bridge.
+This will provide another opportunity for the community to have their say before Council determines the next steps for the project.

 A proposed alignment extending from the river end of Weekes Road in Bellbowrie to Grindle Road in Wacol has been identified.